Superior PDI, detailing make Liberty the clear quality leader in the pre-owned Prevost marketplace

-The other half is the extraordinary service we perform on each used coach to bring it up to our “Pre-Owned Plus” standards – standards we believe make it a better-than-new value compared to comparably priced new coaches and Class A RVs.
+The other half is the extraordinary service we perform on each used coach to bring it up to our “Pre-Owned Plus” standards – standards we believe make it an incredible value compared to comparably priced new coaches and Class A RVs.

 “I can tell you that nobody puts the time and effort into getting a coach ready for resale like Liberty Coach,” says company co-owner and managing partner Frank Konigseder Jr. “It’s in our best interest to make the experience as pleasant and problem-free as possible for first-time coach owners, while existing customers already know what to expect.”

 The centerpiece of Liberty’s pre-owned prep service is the PDI, or pre-delivery inspection.
 While most automotive dealers have a PDI checklist they use to ensure each vehicle meets a certain quality standard before turning it over to a buyer, few if any take it to the level that Liberty does.
 Liberty’s current PDI schedule covers some 15 major systems and components and includes 110 specific checks and procedures.
 Konigseder believes it is by far the most thorough in the industry.

 “We go a lot further than most dealers,” he explains.
 “We replace all tires if they are beyond 4 years of the DOT date stamp.
 All filters – water, fuel, air, oil, a/c –are changed or cleaned.
 Same with fluids and belts, per manufacturers recommendations.
 Nothing less than ‘like new’ will do.”

 That goes for many items less meticulous shops might ignore.
 “The charge air cooler on the engine is one example,” he says.
 “They are notorious for going bad after a few years, causing the turbo charger to essentially blow air into the atmosphere instead of the engine, which results in a significant power loss.
 We test every one that comes in and change it if there’s even a hint of a problem.”